tldr-pages/tldr/COMMUNITY-ROLES.md

 these guidelines aim to **recognize the work that people already do**.
-Everyone is therefore encouraged to get involved and contribute to the project in whatever way they prefer, and we will strive to **get barriers out of the way** of these contributions.
+Everyone is therefore encouraged to get involved and contribute to the project in whatever way they prefer, and we will strive to **remove barriers from** these contributions.

 To ensure that these role transitioning processes are straightforward, transparent, predictable, and impartial,